ljleb/sd-mecha/README.md

 ## Features

 - Memory efficient model merging -- merge a very large number of models at the same time
-- Mecha recipes as a storable and executable format
+- Mecha recipes as a storable and executable format (.mecha)
 - Custom merge method programming interface for experiments

 Coming soon: